HelpBot Assistant

 })

-Now, we are going to provide data to the range navigator.
-Add a series object to the range navigator by using series property.
-Now map the field names x and y in the JSON data to the xName and yName properties of the series, then set the JSON data to dataSource property.
+Add a series object to the Range Navigator by using the series property.
+Map the JSON fields x and y to the series xName and yName properties, and set the JSON array as the dataSource property.

-Since the JSON contains Datetime data, set the valueType as DateTime.
+Since the JSON contains category data, set the valueType for the horizontal axis (primaryXAxis) to DateTime.
 By default, the axis valueType is Numeric.

 import { Component, OnInit } from '@angular/core';